Type identifiers used for tracking diet and nutrition.

 Nutritional data can be broadly categorized into two main groups:

-HealthKit also provides type identifiers for nutrition-related items that users may want to track: for example, tracking the amount of water the user drinks, or the amount of caffein they consume.
+HealthKit also provides type identifiers for nutrition-related items that users may want to track, like water or caffeine.

-You do not need to track all nutritional information.
-Instead, you can focus just on the items of interest to your users.
+You do not need to track all nutritional information; you can focus on the items of interest to your users.
 In general, the data from nutrition labels is a good place to start.
 Many countries require a nutrition label on packaged food.
-While the contents of these labels vary from country to country, they typically include:
+While the contents of these labels vary from country to country, they typically include the nutritional data represented by these properties:

 dietary identifier represents the total amount of energy from all fats, carbohydrates, and protein.
-You can provide a more-detailed breakdown using the
+You can provide a detailed breakdown using the

 dietary identifiers.
-Fats and carbohydrates can further separated into even smaller categories (
+Fats can be further separated into

 dietary), and then optionally provide the more detailed information using the subcategories.
 You do not need to provide data for all of the subcategories; however, the sum of the subcategory sample values should be equal or less than the total sample’s value.